 This challenge is for adults with no handstand experience.
 By day thirty, you will not have a freestanding handstand unless you are unusually athletic.
 What you will have is a strong wall handstand, the early skills to start coming away from the wall, and a foundation that turns into a freestanding handstand within three to six more months of practice.
+The goal is the runway, not the takeoff.

 Week one is about waking up the muscles and movement patterns that handstands demand.
 No upside down work yet.
 The point is to build the prerequisites without the panic.
+The wrists, shoulders, and core all need preparation before the body is ready to support inverted load.

 - Day 1.
 Wrist mobility and shoulder warm-up sequence for ten minutes.